ForEvolve/forevolve.github.io/_posts/en/2018-07-02-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-1.md

 If I missed something, feel free to leave a comment!

+## DevOps

+What do we want to achieve in this series, DevOps-wise?

+We want to create an automated deployment pipeline for a Jekyll website: **from code to cloud**!

+> If after reading this series you want to know more about the DevOps culture, I am sure you will find lots of resources on the internet.

 {% include jekyll-vsts-azure/next.md nextIndex=1 continueText="Now that you know the big picture, it is time to move to the first step: " %}

 <!-- ## ...